-Parole in Louisiana allows a person to finish their sentence while under supervision of the Department of Corrections, Division of Probation and Parole.
+Parole in Louisiana allows a person to finish their sentence while under the supervision of the Department of Corrections, Division of Probation and Parole.

 Headquarters Map